InterRVOS: Interaction-aware Referring Video Object Segmentation: Dataset

 \subsection{Data annotation pipeline}

-To generate diverse interaction-aware referring expressions, we design a stage-wise annotation pipeline consisting of four main stages.
-This progressive structure enables us to gradually build up from basic object-level descriptions to more complex interaction-level expressions.
-The overall stages of data annotation pipeline is illustrated in Figure~\ref{fig:pipeline}.
+To generate high-quality expressions which capture the precise interaction between actors and targets, we design a stage-wise automatic annotation pipeline consisting of four main stages.
+The overall data annotation pipeline is illustrated in Figure~\ref{fig:pipeline}.

-\paragrapht{Stage 1: Single object information.} In the first stage, we focus on individual objects to obtain rich descriptions encompassing both appearance and motion attributes.
-We highlight a single object within the video frame and give as an input, then GPT generates comprehensive object-centric captions that form the foundation for downstream stages.
-These descriptions ensure that each object is sufficiently characterized before reasoning about their interactions.

-\paragrapht{Stage 2: Single and multi-instance referring expressions.} In this stage, the captions obtained from Stage 1 are reformulated into referring expressions.
-We handle both single object and multi-instance cases: (1) Single object expressions are generated by separating the original caption into three distinct types: appearance-only, motion-only, and combined (appearance and motion), offering finer-grained reference diversity.
-(2) Multi-instance expressions are created by analyzing motion similarities across objects.
-If multiple objects exhibit similar motion patterns, the model decide whether to merge them into a single referring expression, thereby supporting both atomic and collective object references.

-\paragrapht{Stage 3: Interaction information.} In the third stage, we explore potential interactions among multiple objects within the video.
-Each object is annotated with an index label (e.g., \texttt{[0]}, \texttt{[1]}) and fed into GPT to assess whether interactions are present.
-If interactions exist, we further distinguish between two types: (1) Unidirectional interactions, where a clear actor-target relationship exists (e.g., "Object \texttt{[0]} is leaning against object \texttt{[2]}").
-For each pair, we generate two pseudo-captions with roles reversed (e.g., "Object \texttt{[2]} is being leaned on by object \texttt{[0]}") and extract structured actor-target mappings.
-(2) Bidirectional interactions, where objects participate equally (e.g., "Object \texttt{[0]} and object \texttt{[1]} are standing together with arms around each other").
-In such cases, only the object pair involved is extracted without role assignment.
-This stage is crucial for capturing the relational structure between entities and building a pool of interaction data that reflects both directionality and symmetry.

-\paragrapht{Stage 4: Interaction-aware referring expressions.} In the final stage, we convert structured interaction information from Stage 3 into rich referring expressions.
-Starting from GPT-generated index-based captions (e.g., "Object \texttt{[0]} is leaning against object \texttt{[2]}"), we inject class and appearance description for each object obtained from stage 2 to produce semantically enriched expressions.
-This yields two levels of interaction captions: (1) Class-level, using coarse object category labels (2) Appearance-level, incorporating visual attributes from earlier stages.

-Throughout the entire data annotation pipeline, the \ours-8K dataset evolves into a diverse and large-scale resource that simultaneously provides rich descriptions of object interactions, ranging from simple to highly detailed expressions.